SOMHOLUK/NGINX-ec2-dns/README.md

-# Deploying NGINX on Amazon EC2 with DNS Configuration
+# Configure NGINX on Amazon EC2 with Route 53 DNS

 ### 📄 Project Description